How To Make Vape Juice: A Step-By-Step Guide

 There are a number of different styles of nicotine you can utilise, some will be higher in VG and some in PG, and some utilise ‘nicotine salts’ to create a stronger-yet-smoother vape juice.

-You’ll likely have to purchase these by the 10ml bottle, as in the UK it is currently illegal to buy a bottle of nicotine solution any larger than that for personal use.
+You’ll likely have to purchase these by the 10ml bottle, as in the UK, it is currently illegal to buy a bottle of nicotine solution any larger than that for personal use.
+Also, note that 20mg is the legal limit of nicotine strength for products sold in this country.

-If you’re importing from overseas then check the strength and size as customs may confiscate any contraband, ie; anything over 10ml in size or 20mg in strength.
+If you’re importing from overseas, then check the strength and size, as customs may confiscate any contraband, ie, anything over 10ml in size or 20mg in strength.

 2. PG and VG liquid